 Hsing Chuang Award for Excellence in Graduate Study

 A plaque and a cash award are given annually to the Mechanical Engineering graduate student who best epitomizes the academic and professional qualities of Dr. Hsing Chuang, Professor Emeritus of Mechanical Engineering.
 Criteria include a strong scholastic record, demonstrated creativity in research or design, and participation in professional societies.

 Mechanical Engineering Department Academic Achievement Awards

 These awards, consisting of a plaque and cash prize, are given to Mechanical Engineering students at the sophomore, junior, senior and graduate professional level with the highest cumulative academic standing in their class.

-Senior: Emily Robison
+Graduate Professional: Emily Robison

 This fund was established by Lisa Lindsey and Steven Lindsey to help provide financial support to a Kentucky resident attending the J. B. Speed School of Engineering majoring in Mechanical Engineering.

 Zeon Chemicals, Inc. established a full tuition award to be given to a graduating Mechanical or Chemical engineering student that will be pursuing their Master of Engineering degree at the Speed School of Engineering.
 The award is given on a rotating schedule to students in the Mechanical and Chemical engineering programs.